Music Faculty & Staff

 Nielsen currently performs as principal flutist of the Fox Valley and Oshkosh Symphony Orchestras, and was a member of the former Green Bay Symphony Orchestra.
 She has performed with the Milwaukee Symphony Orchestra, Bel Canto Chorus, Rockford Symphony Orchestra, Chicago Pops and Wisconsin Chamber orchestras.
 She has performed as a soloist with the Fox Valley Symphony, Green Bay Civic Symphony and Concord Chamber Orchestra.

 In addition to her active performing career, Nielsen has maintained a private teaching studio in the Milwaukee area for over twenty years and served on the faculty of the International Music Camp from 1991-2005.
 She has taught as a guest instructor at the University of Minnesota, UW–Whitewater, UW–Parkside, and is a sought-after clinician at flute festivals and summer music clinics.

 Director, Alverno College Chorus

-M.S. in Music Education, UW–Milwaukee
+M.S., Music Education, UW–Milwaukee

-B.M. in Music Education, Alverno College
+B.M., Music Education, Alverno College

 Kodaly Certificate, Alverno College